retrokiller543/Blog-App-Dev/README.md

 # Blog-App-Dev

-This is a blog application built using ASP.NET 6.
+This is a blog application with some fun little extra features i added to learn more about ASP.NET MVC.

 ## Table of Contents
 - [Description](#description)